xiangsunlab/benchmark-data/README.md

 The multi-state harmonic (MSH) models are reported in the following work:

-* Quantum Dynamics in Multistate Harmonic Models using Tensor-Train Thermofield Dynamics and Semiclassical Mapping Dynamics, by Hao Zeng and Xiang Sun (submitted)
+* Hao Zeng, Xiang Sun, "Quantum Dynamics in Multistate Harmonic Models using Tensor-Train Thermofield Dynamics and Semiclassical Mapping Dynamics", (submitted).